romainlebreton/R3.01-DeveloppementWeb/tutorials/tutorial4-en.md

 layout: tutorial
 ---

-The bigger your website gets, the more difficult it gets to organize your code.
+The bigger your website gets, the more difficult it is to organize your code.
 The upcoming tutorials will teach you one of the best practices.
 We call *architectural design pattern* (patron de conception d'architecture) a set of best practices to build a nice architecture (organization) for your code.